 Compassion fatigue has been described as “the cost of caring” for others in emotional pain.

 It is not a result of weakness, sin or failure.
 You’re not a bad person for getting worn out.
 It is an occupational hazard or known risk of providing empathy to others.

-The weight of people’s suffering grows and you can find yourself numb, cynical and emotionally and physically exhausted.
+The weight of people’s suffering grows and you can find yourself numb, cynical, and emotionally and physically exhausted.

 As human you try to reason and discover the cause and naturally you tend to look inward.
-You feel blame, shame, guilt and eventually you find yourself questioning your calling, and if ministry is worth the cost as you look around at your broken relationships and compromised health.
+You feel blame, shame, and guilt.
+Eventually you find yourself questioning your calling, and if ministry is worth the cost as you look around at your broken relationships and compromised health.